Time flies quickly when you’re having fun. We are moments away from the biggest marketing weekend of the year and it’s time to stop procrastinating.

 The “shop local” movement is alive and well and Small Business Saturday is a shining testament to it.
 Here are some great ideas to help you make the most out of Small Business Saturday this year.

 - Partner Up.
 Find a local business just like yours which is related to your business without being a direct competitor.
-A wine store might partner with a restaurant, for example.
+According to POS Quote, a wine store might partner with a restaurant, for example.
 Or a barbershop with a nail salon, etc. Partner up on an irresistible deal for SBS.
 Free haircut with every manicure?
 A wine tasting at the restaurant with discounts on bottles?
 Harness the power of two local businesses.
 This has the potential to expose your business to a new group of customers.
 Cross-promote the event on each other’s social pages with blog posts, video content, and event invites.
 Then, when the big day comes: double the customers, double the fun.

 - Join Online Groups.
 All across Facebook, there are community pages/groups devoted to your town, county, zip code, and more.
 By becoming an active member of these communities you can promote your business to a truly local audience.
 Many will also allow you to share and promote your content as well.
 This is a great way to get involved locally and put you on the map when Small Business Saturday rolls around.